The Log panel shows the 500 most recent system log messages generated by your Looker instance.

-You can adjust the severity level of log messages that will be shown for various Looker services.
+- You can adjust the severity level of log messages that will be shown for various Looker services.
 This is explained in more detail below.

 The Log window is not the best way to look at usage or user history.
-Instead, check out our Creating Looker Usage and Metadata Reports documentation page.
+Instead, check out our Creating Looker Usage and Metadata Reports with i__looker documentation page.

 The Log Levels section lets you set the minimum severity level required for a message to show up in the log, for several different Looker services.
 This allows you to hide log information that does not interest you.